alteryx/predict-restaurant-rating/README.md

 3. Download the data

     You can download the data directly from Kaggle [here](https://www.kaggle.com/jkgatt/restaurant-data-with-100-trip-advisor-reviews-each).
+Be sure to re-name it `reviews.json`, or change the file name in the tutorial.

-4. Run the [Tutorial](Tutorial.ipynb) using Jupyter
+4. Run the tutorial notebook, [Predict-Restaurant-Rating](predict-restaurant-rating.ipynb) using Jupyter

     ```
     jupyter notebook